ohager/burst-autoplotter/README.md

 - CLI-based UI with progress indicators, ETA, etc
 - Creates optimized plots (XPlotter)
 - Support for SSE, AVX, and AVX2
+- Move single plots to target drive
+    - Allows plotting on fast drives (SSD), and/or computer
 - Caches relevant information, like last written nonces, and Account ID
 - Allows CPU and RAM selection (in enhanced mode)
 - Notification while plotting
     - Email notification
     - [Telegram](https://telegram.org/) Push Notification
+- Logging into Loggly (Feature for me!)

 > Currently, the plotter works only! on Windows (as XPlotter is used internally)